yitang/.emacs.d/docs/mu4e__email_client.rst

-have problem with BBDB installtion, and use org-contact.el to manage contact. add contactor very easy.
-I cna use tab to completet contacts, which is really handy.
+have problem with BBDB installtion, and use org-contact.el to manage contact. adding contact is very easy.
+I can use tab to complete contacts, which is really handy.

 .. code-block:: scheme